clairescanlon/ClaireScanlon/README.md

 # Welcome to My GitHub Portfolio

 </br>
 Thank you for visiting my GitHub portfolio.
-This is where I share the technical implementation details of my projects.
+This is where I share the technical implementation details of projects.

 </br>